ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/README.md

 ]
 ```

-We see that the same (key, creator) value is specified three times.
+We see that the same (key, creator) value is specified twice.
-This means three different attestations, and only the latest is still applicable.
+This means two different attestations, and only the latest is still applicable.
-We can solve this with a function that only updates data if it finds newer information.
+We can solve this with a function that only updates data only if it finds newer information.

 1. Create a key that includes the two fields we need to check for equality.